 Programs of Study

-The MA and PhD in geography and urban studies focus on themes of globalization, sustainability, social justice and geographic methods.
+The MA and PhD in Geography focus on themes of globalization, sustainability, social justice and geographic methods.
 Our faculty have expertise in critical geography, spatial analysis, program evaluation and feminist geography.

 Our professional science master’s (PSM) and graduate certificate in geographic information systems (GIS) are rigorous, technical programs focused on cutting-edge spatial analysis software.
 Our faculty have expertise in urban, environmental and health applications of GIS; remote sensing; cartography; and geovisualization.

-We offer an integrative doctoral program in geography and urban studies that gives students a strong analytical foundation and stresses spatial relations, scale transitions, place and context and societal relations.
+We offer an integrative PhD in Geography that gives students a strong analytical foundation and stresses spatial relations, scale transitions, place and context and societal relations.
 Graduates of our geography and urban studies PhD are prepared for faculty positions in a range of academic disciplines; they work in programs and departments that range from traditional geography to more interdisciplinary ones like development studies and urban planning.
 They also work in NGOs, private sector firms and think tanks dealing with relevant issues.